 Photo credit: Iris Schaff Landry

 A graduate of Brown University and the MFA program in creative writing at the University of Michigan, Sara has taught at Oberlin College, the University of Michigan, and St. Lawrence University, as well as in China, Colombia, and Northern Ireland, where she also studied storytelling.
-She is an assistant professor at the State University of New York at Plattsburgh, where she teaches fiction, creative nonfiction, and screenwriting and serves as the executive editor of Saranac Review.
-The recipient of a 2022 Dr. Nuala McGann Drescher Leave Award from New York State and United University Professions, she lives in the North Country of New York with her husband, the poet Benjamin Landry, and their daughter.
+The recipient of a 2022 Dr. Nuala McGann Drescher Leave Award from New York State and United University Professions, Sara is an associate professor at SUNY Plattsburgh, where she teaches creative writing and serves as executive editor of Saranac Review.
+She lives in northern New York with her husband, the poet Benjamin Landry, and their daughter.